armannikoyan/armannikoyan/README.md

 **`Digital Craftsman (Developer/Designer)`**

 I'm 18y/o student from Armenia who's trying to do his best at programming.
-I also like designing logos or make some simple style illustrations.
+I also like designing logos or make some simple illustrations.
 Currently I'm working on [discord.swift](https://github.com/namrabtw/discord.swift) which is a discord API wrapper for swift.

 <p align="center">
   <a href="https://github.com/namrabtw?tab=followers">